ogusarenko/mke-docs/content/4.1.0/configuration/backup-restore/_index.md

 provider, as shown in the `type.InCluster` field.
 In-cluster backups for MKE 4k are implemented using the [MinIO add-on](https://min.io/).

-Set `enable_ui` to `true` to expose the MinIO Console through the Ingress and make it accessible through the UI.
-Core backup functionality works, even if the UI is disabled.

 The `distributed` setting configures MinIO storage to run in distributed mode.